Othello Sex Quotes

 Yet have we some revenge.
 Let husbands know

-Their wives have sense like them: they see and smell
+Their wives have sense like them.
+They see and

 And have their palates both for sweet and sour,